Fezouata Formation: Location and stratigraphy

 The fossils occur within an area of 500 km2, in southeast Morocco's Draa Valley, north of Zagora.
 Stratigraphically productive layers are found through a 1.1 km-thick column of rock that spans the Tremadocian and Floian epochs.
 Two stratigraphic intervals of the formation are fossiliferous: the lower is Late Tremadocian and sits 260 to 330 m above the base of the formation; the upper, at 570 to 620 m, is mid-Floian in age.

 History

 The Lagerstätten were first identified in the late 1990s when a local fossil collector, Ben Moula, showed some of the finds to a PhD student who was then working in the area.

 IUGS geological heritage site

-In respect of the 'exceptional fossil preservation bridging the Cambrian Explosion and the Great Ordovician Biodiversification', the International Union of Geological Sciences (IUGS) included the 'Ordovician Fezouata Shale Fossil Site at Jbeltizagzaouine' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of the "exceptional fossil preservation bridging the Cambrian Explosion and the Great Ordovician Biodiversification", the International Union of Geological Sciences (IUGS) included the "Ordovician Fezouata Shale Fossil Site at Jbel Tizagzaouine" in its assemblage of 100 "geological heritage sites" around the world, in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."